Kong/kong/CONTRIBUTING.md

   output
-- `spec/03-plugins` contains tests (both unit and integration) for the bundled plugins (those plugins still live in the core repository as of now, but will eventually be externalized)
+- `spec/03-plugins` contains tests (both unit and integration) for the bundled plugins (those plugins still live in the core repository as of now, but will eventually, be externalized)

 A few guidelines when writing tests:

-- Make sure to use appropriate `describe` and `it` blocks, so it's obvious to what is being tested exactly
+- Make sure to use appropriate `describe` and `it` blocks, so it's obvious what is being tested exactly
 - Ensure the atomicity of your tests: no test should be asserting two unrelated behaviors at the same time